tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@afrazchelsea/index.md

 ### projects

-not a lot of projects are done.
 I will keep updating it with real links when done.

 ### blogs

-same as projects, I will keep updating my blogs as and when done.
+I will keep updating my blogs as and when done.